-- Influence the planning and delivery of NHS and social care services based on what local people tell us.
+We listen to what people think about NHS and social care services and influence the planning and delivery of NHS and social care services based on what local people tell us

 How we are run

-Healthwatch Coventry is delivered by the Here 2 Help voluntary sector consortium, and services are delivered by 4 local charities.
+Healthwatch Coventry is provided by Voluntary Action Coventry (lead provider), with functions of Healthwatch delivered by two local voluntary organisations.
 This means we use the skills and knowledge of these organisations to provide Healthwatch in Coventry.

 Healthwatch Coventry has a Steering Group made up of individual local people and local voluntary organisations to set the strategy and direction of its work and to make sure that Healthwatch Coventry works well.
 Find out more.

-Find our more about how Heathwatch Coventry is run, and who makes decisions by downloading our Governance, Involvement and Decision Making Policy (PDF document 165 KB)
+Find our more about how Healthwatch Coventry is run, and who makes decisions by downloading our Governance, Involvement and Decision Making Policy (PDF document 165 KB)

 Local Healthwatch has been set up around England by the Government, there are 151 of them.
 This means that there is legislation that gives Healthwatch powers to carry out their role.
 Healthwatch powers include the right to: